D15k/PlasmaSim/README.md

 # PlasmaSim

-The 'PlasmaSim' directory is a python package and 'main_test.py' imports the package to perform the simulation.
+The 'PlasmaSim' directory is a python package and 'main_xxxxx.py' are examples that imports the package to perform the simulation.

-To run a simulation: open, change the parameters, and execute 'main_test.py'.
+To run a simulation: open 'main_xxxxx.py', change the parameters, and execute.